davegurnell/tipi/README.md

 # To do

-Tipi is a work in progress.
-These are some ideas for imminent changes:
+Tipi is a work in progress:

-## Simplify argument passing

-Unify the three types of argument.
-People expect tags to be like HTML, so passing *all* arguments by name makes more sense:

- - Template arguments should be name/value pairs, like HTML attributes.

-       {{# def page title="Default title" }}
-         // ...
-       {{/ def }}

-       {{ page title="Overridden title" }}

- - Omitting a default value is like setting the default value to "".

- - Both regular and `bind` arguments have to be declared in the template header, allowing you to choose the type of argument:

-       {{# def page title="Default title" }}
-         // ...
-       {{/ def }}

-       {{ page }}
-         {{# bind title }}
-           Overridden title
-         {{/ bind }}

- - If `bind` arguments are passed to a template, and `this` is used in the template, the `bind`s are removed from the `this` content before it is used.
-May to lazily evaluate `bind` and `this` to prevent the template doing too much work.

-## Simplify initialization of the environment from Scala
+ - Simplify initialization of the environment from Scala

    We need pimps for `Ids` and `Transformers` from things like functions, partial functions, and common data types.

+ - Import Scala environments from Tipi code (idea for [sbt-tipi]).
+For example:

+        {{ import class="com.untyped.HandyUtilities" }}

+ - Prefix imported environments to allow basic namespacing (idea for [sbt-tipi]).
+For example:

+        {{ import class="com.untyped.HandyUtilities" prefix="util:" }}

 # Licence

 Copyright 2011-12 [Dave Gurnell] and [hiddenMemory]

 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: